Jacksonckc/Fantasy-Spa/README.md

 Beauty overflow is a channel for the clients to post their experiences and pictures to the app for other users to see.

+# Cloud Database

+Firebase is the backend and the database end for this project, this software allows the users to create an account in firebase and store profile information as well.

+The software can delete, insert, update and read data from firebase.

 # Development Environment

 Tools: